 Nordic countries formed the Nordic Council due to shared history and culture.
 While this was happening Estonia was unfortunately occupied by the USSR.

-We believe that Estonia (also known as Estland) would have been a natural, undisputed part the Nordic countries had it not lost its independence in WW2.
-Iron Curtain caused much of Estonia’s nordic-like history to become unknown in the West.
+Had Estonia (aka Estland) not lost its independence in WW2 it may have been a natural, undisputed part the Nordic countries just like Finland.
+Iron Curtain caused much of Estonia’s nordic-like history to become unknown in the West, this blog tries to provide a collection of facts telling that story.

-We look past the 40+ years of Soviet occupation and see a thousand+ years of shared history between the Finnic people (Estonians & Finns) and the Germanic.
+Looking past the 50 years of Soviet occupation one can see thousand+ years of shared history between the Finnic people (Estonians & Finns) and the Germanic.
 Sea is often seen as a physical divider, but instead it’s a connector, culture has always thrived on coastal areas and sea-routes have been the main way how culture and traditions spread.

 Our premise – that Estonia would have been a natural part of the Nordic countries, had it not been occupied by the Soviet Union – relies on the cultural similarities between Estland and other nordic region countries.